Today, I want to share my MLM Story.

 Both methods work great.
 I know people who are master prospectors and I know people who are master marketers.
 I chose to be a master marketer, because I didn’t want to chase people at the mall or bug friends and family.
 I wanted interested prospects contacting me first.

-On average, I now sponsor 10-20 new reps most months, all through marketing.
+Now, I sponsor 10-20 new reps most months, all through marketing.
 Every single one of these people contact me first or sign up on their own without contacting me at all.

-My final breakthrough in our industry was when I joined the right company at the right time.
+My third breakthrough in our industry was when I joined the right company at the right time.

 In our industry, timing is everything.
 You can succeed or fail in ANY company, both established, ground floor, and young companies.